-Jane Goodall’s early work on chimpanzees was solicited by paleoanthropologist and archaeologist Louis Leakey (pictured with her below), who believed the study of primates to be pivotal to an understanding of the early evolution of humans.
+Jane Goodall’s early work on chimpanzees was solicited by paleoanthropologist and archaeologist Louis Leakey (pictured with her above), who believed the study of primates to be pivotal to an understanding of the early evolution of humans.
 While he is somewhat known for facilitating Goodall’s early scientific journey (see Part 1: Jane Goodall), in his own right Louis Leakey is an enduring, iconic figure in paleoanthropology.

 Here enters the Leakey family.

 Born in 1903, Louis Leakey spent most of his life married to and working in collaboration with his second wife, Mary Leakey (paleontologist).
 Together, they raised three sons, including the paleoanthropologist-to-be Richard Leakey.